ordersage/ordersage/README.md

 Installing `geni-lib` and setting up user credentials as described there are prerequisites for accessing CloudLab.

 Update the config file with CloudLab-specific options inside: `cloudlab.config`.
-Options such as `site`, `hw_type`, and `node_count` specify how many nodes and where should be allocated for each set of experiments run by this tool.
+Options such as `site`, `hw_type`, and `node_count` specify how many nodes and where should be allocated for each set of tests run by this tool.
 The rest of the options in that file relate to authentication and user credentials.

 If you decide to skip this step (and use a preallocated node, on CloudLab or elsewhere),